magdalenakovalikova/Tienda/README.md

 using System.Threading.Tasks;
 using Moq;
 using Xunit;
-using TiendaRopa.Application.Commands;
+using Tienda.Application.Commands;
-using TiendaRopa.Application.Handlers;
+using Tienda.Application.Handlers;
-using TiendaRopa.Domain.Entities;
+using Tienda.Domain.Entities;
-using TiendaRopa.Domain.Interfaces;
+using Tienda.Domain.Interfaces;

 public class CrearProductHandlerTests
 {